AgencyPMG/PMG-WP-Core/readme.md

 `add_route` property to take some shortcuts.

 `add_route` only takes one argument: a route.
-The route is just a string with several variable built in.
+The route is just a string with several variables built in.
 The variables, in this case, take the form of `<(int|str):some_key>`.  `add_route` will translate those into a rewrite.

 So this: